BenjaminShinar/Books-Resources/CPP Confrences/CppCon2024/Software-Design.md

 #### Token Sequences - P3294

-> "There’s a representation of C++ code that is well-defined, complete, and easy to understand: C++ code."\
+> "There's a representation of C++ code that is well-defined, complete, and easy to understand: C++ code."\
 > ~ Daveed Vandevoorde

 Creating C++ code from C++ code.

 > - At this point complexity is a huge liability
 > - Adding yet another sublanguage to C++ deemed undesirable
-> - String-based generation best; let’s eliminate its disadvantages
+> - String-based generation best; let's eliminate its disadvantages
 > - Strings opaque/unwieldy?
 Use token sequences instead of strings
 >   - Cost: one added literal kind
 > - Injection risks and dangers?
 Restrict string expansion